-- All exterior lighting will be shielded away from residential areas; - No outdoor communication systems or amplified music will be used; - Trash facilities are screened from view, located approximately 200 feet from residences, and designed to minimize odor and visual impacts; - Outdoor seating is oriented away from residences.
-The nearest outdoor, covered patio area is proposed 115 feet from residences; - Landscape between the residential site and the subject site will not be altered; - Truck Deliveries will not occur between 8 PM and 7 AM; and - The City's Police Department have recommended Resolution Condition of Approval No. 15, which requires on-site security from 9 P.M. to 3:30 A.M. daily for the first year of operation.
+- All exterior lighting will be shielded away from residential areas; - No outdoor communication systems other than the drive-thru menu board or amplified music will be used; - Trash facilities are screened from view, located approximately 200 feet from residences, and designed to City standards; - Outdoor seating is oriented away from residences.
+The nearest outdoor, covered patio area is proposed 115 feet from residences; - Landscape between the residential site and the subject site will not be altered; - Truck Deliveries will not occur between 8 PM and 7 AM; and - The City's Police Department have recommended Condition of Approval No. 15, which requires on-site security from 9 P.M. to 3:30 A.M. daily for the first year of operation.